Chiahui Power Plant: Generation units

 The power plant has a total installed generation capacity of 1210 MW, consisting of two generation units.

 Unit 1 has an installed capacity of 670 (or 700) MW.
 It consists of multiple-shaft combined cycle unit with one steam turbine-generator, three gas turbine generators and three heat recovery steam generators, designed for natural gas firing.
 The gas turbine generators came from General Electric with F-class technology and was shipped in 2002.
 Each has 18-stage axial compressor and 3-stage turbine.
 It also features a cold-end drive and axial exhaust.

 Unit 2 has an installed capacity of 510 (or 535) MW.

 Function

 The power plant is designed for intermediate load operation with daily startup and shutdown to sell power to match the power dispatch schedule of Taipower.
 The whole generated electricity is sold to Taipower.

 Transportation

-Chiahui Power Plant is accessible west from Minxiong Station of Taiwan Railways.
+Chiahui Power Plant is accessible west from Minxiong Station of Taiwan Railway.